 This exhibition focuses on how artists use mass-production to disseminate their work as well as how artists use the concept of mass-production as the subject of their work.
 Examples of work by well-known artists will be on view, along with interpretive material written by Ripon College students.
 The exhibit is curated by Assistant Professor Travis Nygard along with students.
 Nygard will deliver a talk in the lobby of Rodman Center for the Arts at 7:00, followed by an opening for the exhibit.
 Caestecker Gallery, Rodman Center for the Arts.

-Art exhibit by Pete Railand and Jenna Valoe.
+A Time of Expectant Hopes art exhibit by Pete Railand and Jenna Valoe

 This exhibition is a collaboration between Pete Railand (formerly Pete Yahnke) and Jenna Valoe, including works inspired by 19th century union banners, suffragist banners, and modern day activist banners.
 Railand identifies as a printmaker, educator, bike rider, self-taught musician and stay at home dad.
 He earned his B.S. and M.Ed. from Portland State University and an M.F.A. from the University of New Mexico.
 Jenna Valoe is a self-taught textile artist with a B.A. in Cultural Anthropolgy from UW-Milwaukee.
 She is a daydreamer who attributes her innate fiber skills to the abundance of makers in her ancestry.
 Considering place-making, symbolism, and magic in daily life, she employs large color planes in unique combinations to capture the calm of skylines and the sacred geometry of nature.
 Railand and Valoe will give an artist talk in the lobby of Rodman Center for the Arts at 7:00, as part of an opening for the exhibit.
 Caestecker Gallery, Rodman Center for the Arts.